loganwuu/ask_experts/README.md

-# Course Roster with AngularJS
+# Ask Experts with AngularJS

-##### A website that allows users to create a course roster and add students to each course.
-(9/22/15)
+##### A website that allows users to post questions and get replies by other users/experts.
+(9/23/15)

 #### By Logan Wu & Chris Swan

 ## Description
-An app that allows you to add classes and add students to classes.
+An app that allows a user to post a question for the world to view, and give a chance for experts(or internet trolls) to reply and give them useful information.

 ## Setup